 To be accepted, a Title VI complaint must:

 Filing a Title VI Complaint:

-Complaints should be filed with Title VI Program Manager, in the Office of Management and Finance.
+Complaints should be filed with the appropriate or involved bureau or may be filed with the Title VI Program Manager, in the Office of Equity and Human Rights for referral.

 Complaints must be in writing and signed by the complainant.
-If the complainant needs assistance in reducing the complaint to writing or signing it, he or she may request assistance from the Title VI Program Manager or may have another person write and acknowledge the complaint on his or her behalf.
+If the complainant needs assistance in reducing the complaint to writing or signing it, they may request assistance from the appropriate bureau or the Title VI Program Manager, or may have another person write and acknowledge the complaint on their behalf.